mgunter-pivotal/pcf-hugo-workshop/content/post/lab-11.md

 Steps
 --

-In this workshop we are going to follow these steps to deploy .NET Framework and .NET Core applications on Cloud foundry.
+In this workshop we are going to follow these steps to deploy a .NET Core application that communicates to the Configuration Server to retrieve its configuration.

 ***
 ## Deploying the Configuration Sample Application